-Most articles answer "which is better?" with "it depends on personal preference."
-That's technically true but unhelpfully vague.
 The more useful answer is that brown and white noise don't perform equally across all sleep challenges — one genuinely outperforms the other depending on what's disrupting you, when in the night you need help, and how your auditory system tolerates extended sound exposure.
-This guide breaks down the actual distinctions.
+For a full picture of where these two sit alongside all other noise colors, see our guide to the best noise color for sleep.
+This article focuses specifically on the head-to-head.

 The Core Difference: Where Energy Lives